canonical/platform-engineering-docs/documentation/contribute-to-docs.md

 If the complaint is about due to an anchor, then you can add the site you wish to ignore anchors on under `linkcheck_anchors_ignore_for_url`.

+## Open a pull request

+To merge a pull request, you need a single approval and must pass all of the documentation and linter tests.
+Your pull request will also result in a RTD build that you may use to preview your changes; this is the `docs/readthedocs.com:canonical-platform-engineering` check.

+Always tag Erin as a reviewer when you open a pull request.
+She will check the structure, grammar and style of the document.

+Depending on the content in your document, you may need to tag another team member for a technical review.